Recognize an interjection when you find one.

 The burrito is vegan.
 Yum!

-The interjection yum lets us see the emotional response to the information in the sentence.
-If the writer was really hoping for spicy ground beef in the burrito, notice how a different interjection communicates the disappointment:
+The interjection yum lets us see an emotional response.
+If the writer was really hoping for spicy ground beef in the burrito, notice how a different interjection communicates that disappointment:

 The burrito is vegan. :-(

 Interjections are common in spoken English, so they are appropriate if you are capturing dialogue in your writing.

 Read this example:

 My colleague in the physics lab shouted, "Hooray!
 They made the right decision!" when she learned that the International Astronomical Union (IAU) demoted Pluto to dwarf planet.

 Interjections are also appropriate in informal communication, like texts or emails to friends: